Angelina-yu-MinDun/Multilingual-Mental-Health-Sentiment-Analysis-Response-Generation/README.md

 An academic NLP prototype where I built and fine-tuned a transformer-based mental health text classifier, then connected it with a generative AI response layer.
 The project combines **XLM-RoBERTa** for multilingual classification and **FLAN-T5 Large** for supportive response generation.

-The project was developed for the University of Warwick MSBA module **IB9LQ0 Generative AI and AI Applications**.
 The implementation is contained in a single notebook and demonstrates hands-on AI development skills: dataset preparation, model selection, transformer fine-tuning, loss-function adjustment, evaluation, multilingual inference testing, and prompt-based generation.

 > This is a research and learning prototype, not a clinical, diagnostic, or crisis-intervention tool.